supernovus/lum.dom.js/README.md

 A small set of DOM helpers wrapped in a minimalist core.

+## DEPRECATION NOTICE

+I think I over-engineered this library set to be too complicated.
+For the vast majority of browser-side code this was overkill and forced specific usage patterns.

+As such, I am working on a set of replacement libraries, starting with a fundamental `web-core` that runs natively in a browser environment.
+This new library allows a much wider variety of usage patterns, making almost all features modular so you can pick which bits you want to use and ignore the rest.
+As it is written to run directly in a browser, it doesn't integrate as smoothly with `jsdom` as this did, however I plan to make a couple different extension libraries to provide `jsdom` support in a couple different ways.

+Once the minimalist core and a few extensions are released, I plan to write a new `web-tests` library that will either replace or supplement the `tests-dom` package that used this library as its core.

+Then this library (and the version of `tests-dom` depending on it) will be retired from active development.
+It had a short life, but a lot of it will live on in `web-core` and its upcoming extensions.

 ## Features

 - Wraps a `window` object so it works in browser or Node.js with `jsdom`.